Manage Your Amazon Developer Account and Permissions

 Change your contact information

-Find Your Customer and Vendor ID
+Find your customer and vendor ID

 - Sign in to the Developer Console.

-- Go to https://developer.amazon.com/mycid.html.
+Go to https://developer.amazon.com/mycid.html.

-You can create multiple developer accounts using one Amazon user account.
-This feature makes it easy for one user to access multiple Developer Portal accounts, without needing to manage multiple usernames and passwords.
-To link multiple accounts together, do the following:
+You can create multiple developer profiles using one Amazon user account.
+This feature makes it easy for one user to access multiple Developer Portal accounts without needing to manage multiple usernames and passwords.
+The following are example uses for multiple accounts: